magic-research/Dataset_Quantization/README.md

 - [pytorch-image-models](https://github.com/huggingface/pytorch-image-models)
 - [pytorch-cifar](https://github.com/kuangliu/pytorch-cifar)

-We would like to specially thank [**Zangwei Zheng**](https://zhengzangw.github.io) for his help on the implementation of DQ in language tasks and **Ge Yan** for his advice on the mathematical proof of the submodular part.
+We would like to especially thank [**Zangwei Zheng**](https://zhengzangw.github.io) for his help on the implementation of DQ in language tasks and **Ge Yan** for his advice on the mathematical proof of the submodular part.